sreeram514/php-hello-world/README.md

 ### Webconsole

-* log into your OpenShift V3 Master (eg. https://master.appuio-beta.ch)
+* log into your OpenShift V3 Master
 * Create a new Project
 * "Add to Project" a php:5.6 application
 * name the application for example appuio-php-sti-example and provide the git repository URL, in this example https://github.com/appuio/php-helloworld.git